-Work.
-Home.
-Family.
-Friends.
-Money.
-Church.
-Lovers.
-Life.
-At times, they’re challenging.
-Some can hurt us deeply.
-When combined, they’ll become overwhelming and consume us.
-The questions I often ask are: Are we holding onto too many things at once?
-Does pride keep us hanging on to them when it’s clear we should release some and just let go?
+Some of these can cause pressure that will hurt us deeply.
+When combined, they’ll overwhelm and consume us.
+The questions I often ask are: Are we holding onto too many things?
+Does pride keep us hanging on when it’s clear we should release something and just let go?

 As I said, there’s nothing unique to be found here.